-Bert Bongers is an Associate Professor at the Faculty of Design, Architecture and Building, University of Technology Sydney, where he has set up the Interactivation Studio - a new Lab for research and design of interactivated environments, interfaces and instruments.
+Bert Bongers is Associate Professor at the Faculty of Design, Architecture and Building, University of Technology Sydney, where he has set up the Interactivation Studio in 2008 - a laboratory and playground for research, design, development and teaching related to interactivated environments, interfaces and instruments.

 The aim of his work is to create solutions for what he calls the "Human-Computer Mismatch", to enable a better communication between the two virtual worlds or domains - the human mind and the computer programs.
 These worlds meet, and interact, in physical space and therefore an interface artefact should enable a rich, physical, mutliple degree-of-freedom computer input (control) and multimodal output (feedback) to intensely address the human senses.
 Haptic interaction has been a central notion in his work.
 For nearly twenty years he has researched the interaction of artists and others who want to convey their ideas through using computers.
 By actually building interfaces, from electronic musical instruments to interactive architectural spaces, he has proven that it is possible to create very sensitive devices with relatively low cost sensors, actuators and other hardware.
 It enables users to reach inside of the machine to take back the control, to make the processes in virtual space malleable through physical interaction.